-Chinese Red Envelopes 红包 / 紅包 (Hóngbāo) are very important gifts during Chinese New Year, weddings, birthdays, and other special occasions!
+Chinese Red Envelopes 红包 / 紅包 (Hóngbāo) are very important gifts during Lunar New Year, weddings, birthdays, and other special occasions!

 In this post, I will cover:

 - Why the color red is important in Chinese culture

 - Important Chinese vocabulary related to red envelopes